MarkPearce/Reignmaker-lite/analysis-improvements/enhanced_unrest_system.md

 Rather than making all actions harder through escalating penalties, unrest should create specific crises and consequences that demand attention.
 The penalty progression is gentler, but the narrative and mechanical consequences become increasingly severe.

+## Structure Damage Mechanics

+### Damaged Structures
+- **Effect:** Structure provides no benefits while damaged
+- **Repair:** Requires 1 Kingdom Action to repair
+- **Recovery:** Once repaired, structure returns to full functionality at its current tier

+### Destroyed Structures
+- **Effect:** Structure loses one tier permanently AND becomes damaged
+- **T4 → T3 (damaged):** Must repair to use as T3, can later upgrade back to T4
+- **T3 → T2 (damaged):** Must repair to use as T2, can later upgrade back to T3
+- **T2 → T1 (damaged):** Must repair to use as T1, can later upgrade back to T2
+- **T1 → Ruined:** Structure is completely gone, must rebuild from scratch
+- **Recovery:** Requires 1 Kingdom Action to repair damage, then normal upgrade costs to restore tiers

+### Example
+A T3 Market is destroyed in a riot:
+1. Market becomes a damaged T2 Trade Post
+2. Kingdom immediately loses all T3 Market benefits
+3. Must spend 1 Kingdom Action to repair to functioning T2 Trade Post
+4. Can later upgrade back to T3 Market for normal upgrade cost

 ## Unrest Tiers and Effects

 ### Tier 0: Stable (0-2 Unrest)